Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Source: Derek Longden, a popular UK author, described using this technique when his mother was older and went into hospital.

 My mother lives in our home and has several health issues.
-She continues to be pretty independent.
-But on days when she may be less independent, I ask friends or relatives to call and chat with her.
+I ask friends or relatives to call and chat with her.
 This helps her feel valuable.
 At the same time it allows others to check on her status several times a day, while I am at work.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.